Continuing Education Activity

 Visual agnosia refers to an impairment in recognizing visually presented objects, despite otherwise normal visual field, acuity, color vision, brightness discrimination, language, and memory.
 Patients can recognize objects using other sensory modalities.
 Sometimes impairment is worse for certain types of objects, so a variety of objects should be tested to diagnose precisely.
 Visual agnosia is the most common and better-understood agnosia.

-Agnosia is further divided in 2 subtypes: apperceptive visual agnosia and associative visual agnosia.
+Agnosia is further divided into 2 subtypes: apperceptive visual agnosia and associative visual agnosia.

 - Apperceptive visual agnosia refers to an abnormality in visual perception and discriminative process, despite the absence of elementary visual deficits.
 These people are unable to recognize objects, draw, or copy a figure.
 They cannot perceive correct forms of the object, although knowledge of the object is intact.
 Apperceptive visual agnosia is typically associated with lesions to the parietal, occipital cortex